Niamey, Niger - Things to Do in Niamey

 Getting There

-Diori Hamani International Airport, located about 12 kilometers southeast of downtown Niamey, serves as the main gateway to the city with connections to major West African cities like Dakar, Abidjan, and Casablanca, as well as some European destinations including Paris.
-Air France, Royal Air Maroc, and several regional carriers operate regular flights.
-Overland travel is possible from neighboring countries, with buses and shared taxis connecting Niamey to Ouagadougou (Burkina Faso), Bamako (Mali), and other regional capitals, though these journeys can be long and challenging due to road conditions and security considerations in some border areas.
+Diori Hamani International Airport, located about 12 kilometers southeast of downtown Niamey, serves as the main gateway to Niger's capital.
+The airport receives flights from major West African cities including Casablanca, Abidjan, Dakar, and Ouagadougou, with Air France providing connections to Paris.
+Overland travel is possible but challenging, with bush taxis and buses connecting Niamey to neighboring countries like Burkina Faso, Mali, and Nigeria, though these journeys require patience and preparation due to road conditions and border formalities.

 Getting Around